Florida judge lifts stay on smokable medical marijuana

 - Authorities: Teacher sent male student inappropriate photos

+Morgan asked Gov. Scott on Tuesday via social media to drop his appeals.

+“Every day you waste taxpayers’ money with this frivolous appeal sick people, veterans, cops, firefighters and cancer patients suffer!”
+Morgan wrote on Twitter.
+“Where is your compassion man?”

-That’s because the Department of Health must come up with rules for cultivation and distribution, which could take several months.
+Even with the stay being lifted, smokable medical marijuana will not immediately be available for sale at treatment centers.
+That’s because the Department of Health must come up with rules to cultivate, distribute and sell, which could take several months.

+As of last Friday there were 117,522 patients and 2,644 doctors in the state’s medical marijuana registry.
+The Department of Health also says that 94,023 patients have received their ID cards, which allow them to receive cannabis at state-approved treatment centers.

+Florida Department of Health spokesman Devin Galetta said in a statement that department officials are reviewing the ruling.
+Any further appeal would be heard in the state’s 1st District Court of Appeal in Tallahassee.